-Prerequisite: ENG E101, CHE E111, and BIO E105, each with a grade of C or higher
+Prerequisites: ENG E101, BIO E105 with a grade of C or higher.
+Recommended CHE E111.

 The first semester of a two semester course.
 Lecture and laboratory will stress the molecular and cellular theories of body homeostasis.
 Topics include the structure of cells and tissues and the integumentary, skeletal, muscular, special senses, and nervous systems, with an underlying stress on their chemical functioning.
 Lab deals with chemical analysis, histology, bone and muscle identification, articulations, special senses, and nervous system anatomy.
-3 hours lecture and 3 hours laboratory.